Advanced Practice 1 – Required Reading

 5: MultimediaWeek Podcast

-multimediaweek.net is the home for the weekly podcast #immjma tutors produce, we interview influential people and organisations in the field of multimedia journalism, who talk about their experiences and give suggestions to people getting into the profession.
+multimediaweek.net is the home for the weekly podcast #immjma tutors produce, we interview influential people and organizations in the field of multimedia journalism, who talk about their experiences and give suggestions to people getting into the profession.
 You should listen to at least one a week.
-We also have a dedicated Facebook Page
+We also have a dedicated Facebook Page.